-For both site options, the design for the new Crystal Pool and Wellness Centre is a high-quality health and wellness facility that is climate resilient and universally accessible.
+The design for the new Crystal Pool and Wellness Centre is a high-quality health and wellness facility that is climate resilient and universally accessible.

-Regardless of the chosen site, features of the new pool area will include:
+Features of the new pool area will include:

 50 m pool with moveable bulkhead